WARNING! This review contains SPOILERS!

 He takes revenge to the extreme, but because of her extraordinary ability to empathize, she always forgives him, justifies his actions, and things go back to “normal.”

-And I don’t understand why he asked her to date and then proceeded to ignore her for about a week.
+I also don’t understand why he asked her to date and then proceeded to ignore her for about a week.
 That was so weird!

 I don’t know why as a society we continue to romanticize such toxic relationships.
 When Jung played a hand at unleashing crazed stalker,